-We are 21st century steelmakers facilitating the exchange of information and ideas that promote public policies enabling North American steelmakers to compete globally.
-The SMA provides an optimal mix of advocacy that includes member services and external communication that educates, informs and influence stakeholders.
+We are 21st Century Steelmakers.
+We facilitate the exchange of information and ideas that promote public policies that enable North American steelmakers to compete globally.
+The SMA provides an optimal mix of advocacy that includes member services and external communication that educates, informs and influences stakeholders.
 The SMA supports its members as they safely, profitably and sustainably build businesses, lives and communities.

-Safety – is a core SMA value.
-Safety permeates everything we do as 21st century steelmakers Professionalism – we are steel industry professionals who are competent and committed to quality and excellence Member Focus – we exist to support our members Growth Orientation – we are a modern organization committed to long-term growth in our membership, programs and initiatives Teamwork – we work together as a staff while always seeking the input, feedback and engagement of our members Integrity – we are truthful, honest and forthright with others and ourselves.
+Safety – Safety is a core SMA value.
+It permeates everything we do.
+Professionalism – We are steel industry professionals who are competent and committed to quality and excellence.
+Member Focus – We exist to support our members.
+Growth Orientation – We are a modern organization committed to long-term growth in our membership, programs and initiatives.
+Teamwork – We work together as a staff while always seeking the input, feedback and engagement of our members.
+Integrity – We are truthful, honest and forthright with others and ourselves.
 Our mutual trust and respect for each other, our members, and the public is what differentiates us as an organization.

 The SMA is the voice of the North American electric arc furnace

 steel industry.
 We are the largest steel trade association in North America and we are a highly respected resource for government, media, steelmakers and the general public.